rdiff-backup/rdiff-backup/docs/DEVELOP.md

 * libacl-devel (for sys/acl.h)
 * tox (for testing)
 * rdiff (for testing)
-* flake8 (optional, but helpful to validate code correctness)
+* flake8 (optional, but helpful to validate code correctness locally)
+* coverage (optional, but helpful to validate test coverage locally)

 All of those should come packaged with your system or available from https://pypi.org/ but if you need them otherwise, here are some sources: